cooperative-computing-lab/cctools/doc/manuals/about.md

 mailing list and issue tracker, and we regularly interact with our users at annual meetings.
-It is production-ready: we have a regular engineering process, automated builds, and distribution through packaging channels such as Conda and Spack.
+It is production-ready: we have a regular engineering process, automated builds, and distribution through packaging channels such as Conda.

 CCTools is published by the [Cooperative Computing Lab](http://ccl.cse.nd.edu) at the [University of Notre Dame](http://www.nd.edu/~dthain).
 We are a research group funded by the National Science Foundation and